34 Secret Car-Buying Tips Your Dealer Won’t Tell You

 Study the pricing of the car you like and have your financing lined up.
 If you walk in with nothing, you’re not a customer, you’re a victim.
-(Fun fact: those black dots on car windows aren’t just there for decoration.
-Here’s why car manufacturers put them there.)
+Find out why car manufacturers put those black dots on car windows.

 An older woman who walks in without an appointment, alone, is typically someone we can make a lot of money on

 She’s usually uncomfortable with the process and just wants to get it over with.

 I’ve seen some incredible deals go down because the only thing the customer was paying attention to was the salesman paying attention to her.
 By the way, you should never, ever leave this one thing in a hot car.